-About macular degeneration
+About macular degeneration and art

 By the age of 75, about 3 in 10 artists will experience significant vision loss due to macular degeneration, a leading cause of vision loss worldwide.
-Among many others, such notable figures as Georgia O’Keeffe and Edgar Degas are known to have developed the disease and adapted their working methods in ways that allowed them to continue creating art.
+Among many others, for instance, such notable figures as Georgia O’Keeffe and Edgar Degas developed the disease and adapted their working methods in ways that allowed them to continue creating art.
 While most common in people 60 years of age and older, on rare occasions, it also affects younger adults and children in a form known as Stargardt disease.